 < Click on the images to enlarge >

 This tour is labelled as medium-difficult.
 If you hike up and down, without any longer breaks, it will take about 3-3.5 hours.
 I spent just over 4.5 hours with plenty of time for a long food and view break at the summit.
 And importantly, lots of photo stops along the way.
 For the descent, I recommend using walking sticks on the steep trail.
-It saves your knees and allows you to actually go not only safer but also faster.
+It saves your knees and allows you to go not only safer but also faster.
 Back at the Eisenkappeler Hütte after a wonderful hike, it was great to sit down for a while and not least get something good to eat.
-The serviced cabin by the parking lot offers good Austrian home cooking and everything from soft drinks, beer and to snaps.
-Clicking through the images on my camera definitely put this on my list as one of the best hikes in Austria.
+The serviced cabin by the parking lot offers good Austrian home cooking and everything from soft drinks, beer, and to snaps.
+Clicking through the images on my camera it as made my list as one of the best hikes in Austria.

-The toll road (Ebriach) up to the mountain hut from L131 is 16 kilometers long and at times narrow and winding, but perfectly fine to drive.
-You pay € 6 with coins at the turnpike 4 km from the mainroad.
+The toll road (Ebriach) up to the mountain hut from L131 is 16 kilometres long, and at times narrow and winding, but perfectly fine to drive.
+You pay € 6 with coins at the turnpike 4 km from the main road.
 Please note that the toll road is only open from May 1 to October 31.
 You will find a large pleasant space, partly lawn, in front of the cottage with a great view south.
 The car park is just off the cabin.